sbooth/JulianDayNumber/README.md

 ```

 > [!NOTE]
-> `AstronomicalCalendar` uses the Julian calendar for dates before 1582-10-15 and the Gregorian calendar for later dates.
+> The astronomical calendar is a hybrid calendar using the Julian calendar for dates before October 15, 1582 and the Gregorian calendar for later dates.

 2. Convert the Julian date 2422107.5 to a `Date` instance.